Abhinandan-Pal/inout-hack/README.md

 `npm start`

-3. Goto the web address through Chrome/Firefox
+3. Goto the web address through Chrome/Firefox.

+4. Wear a VR headdset and open it.